zasper-io/zasper-benchmark/README.md

 **The messages received throughput for  both Zasper and Jupyter Server falls to 0.**

-**At this point IPython kernels get overwhelmed and zeromq queues are completely full**
+**At this point IPython kernels get overwhelmed and ZeroMQ queues are completely full**

 ### Resource Usage summary | 100 RPS per kernel
 ![](/plots/10ms/summary_resources.png)